jeffscottbrown/gratefuldeadshows/README.md

 ## Developer Information

-Information or developers is available on [the wiki](https://github.com/jeffscottbrown/gratefuldeadshows/wiki).
+Information for developers is available on [the wiki](https://github.com/jeffscottbrown/gratefuldeadshows/wiki).